mushahadur/Task-From-ICT-Layer/README.md

 - Use localStorage for larger, persistent storage needs.
 - Use cookies for smaller data and when data needs to be sent to the server with every request.
 - Both localStorage and cookies are essential tools for storing data locally in the browser, with varying capacities and use cases.
-- Choose based on your specific requirements regarding data size, persistence, and server interaction.
+- Choose based on Ir specific requirements regarding data size, persistence, and server interaction.

 <br/>